Everything You Need to Know About Angioplasty Surgery

 - Excimer Laser Coronary Angioplasty (ELCA) - It is a rarer alternative to traditional angioplasty.
 This procedure uses a laser instead of a balloon to remove the plaque build-up in arteries.

-How Long is the Angioplasty Surgery and Recovery Time?
+How Long are the Angioplasty Surgery and Recovery Time?

 While the actual angioplasty surgery is a quick and safe procedure that can take anywhere between 30 minutes to 2 hours, you may be required to stay overnight at the hospital to monitor your vitals and primary recovery.